 installation and choose the script that is appropriate for

 your platform.
-The available scripts differ in the suffix used
+The available scripts differ in the file name

 The installation script creates stored procedures in the